Power BI: Unicode Characters in Visualizations

 2. Add a Table visualization.

-3. Add the PROJECT NAME, STATUS, and MEASURE STATUS ICON fields as Columns in the table.
+3. Add the PROJECT NAME, STATUS, and MEASURE STATUS ICON fields as Columns in the Table.

-Unformatted Table Visualization
+Power BI: Unformatted Table Visualization

 Step 7: Conditional Formatting for Default Icons in Table Visualization